Ice hockey stick: Fiberglass

 Fiberglass was the first composite stick material, initially used with wood.
 Some sticks made solely from fiberglass have been produced but today, fiberglass is most commonly used as a composite with other materials, such as wood, carbon fiber, and/or kevlar.

 Wood

 Wooden sticks are usually constructed by laminating multiple types of wood into a high quality plywood, then coating the stick and blade with thin plastic or fiberglass.
 Some manufacturers use fiberglass as a laminate between wood layers.
-Today in the NHL, almost no players still use wooden sticks.
+Today in the NHL, no players still use wooden sticks.

 The main advantage that wooden sticks enjoy today is their low cost.
 This makes them a popular choice for street hockey.
 Their main disadvantage that wooden sticks suffer from is their relative inconsistency.
 Wood has a tendency to warp, and over time its flex and stiffness properties will change.
 Additionally, being a natural material, wood also creates variations in production (even between identical patterns).